opensecuritycontroller/community/designs/containers/vnf-deployment/vnf-deployment.md

 This task is responsible for listing all the Kubernetes pods related to a given deployment and identifying whether a DAI needs to be created or deleted.
 For each case it will add to the graph either a `DeleteDAIFromDbTask` or a `CreateK8sDAITask`.
 After all these tasks run concurrently (even if some fail), this meta task will trigger the task `ConformK8sDSInspectionHooksMetaTask` and then the task `ManagerCheckK8sDeviceMetaTask`.
 To list all the pods belonging to a Deployment this task will use the method `KubernetesPodApi.getPodsByLabel` providing the `label : "KubernetesDeploymentApi.OSC_LABEL_KEY=ds.name_id"`.
 We can safely rely on this to query the pods belonging to a deployment due to the [Kubernetes Deployment Selector design](#kubernetes-deployment-selector).

-#### **CreateK8sDAITask**
+#### **CreateOrUpdateK8sDAITask**
 This task is responsible for persisting a DAI in the OSC database for a newly found pod VNF.
 It will receive an `KubernetesPod` object, retrieve the network information from the SDN controller using the method `SdnRedirectionApi.getNetworkElement()` with `deviceOwnerId : pod.uuid` and persist DAI entity in the database with the returned network info.
+When persisting it must identify whether there is a DAI currently without network information (i.e.: ingress port) but with an inspection port id.
+If so it will create the new DAI using the found inspection port id and parent id, persist it and delete the old DAI.

+#### **DeleteOrCleanK8sDAITask**
+This task is responsible for deleting or cleaning up a DAI in the OSC database for a deleted pod.
+It will receive an `KubernetesPod` object.
+When deleting  it must identify whether the targeted DAI (same pod UID) has an inspection port id.
+If so instead of deleting the DAI from the database it will clean up the network information (i.e.: ingress port) and update it, otherwise it will delete the targeted DAI.

 #### **ConformK8sDSInspectionPortsMetaTask**
-This task is responsible for checking whether there is any inspection port under the deployment spec that is not associated with a DAI and if there is any DAI not yet associated with an inspection port.
-This metatask will then pair each available DAI with an orphan inspection port and schedule a task `UpdateSDNInspectionPortTask`.
+This task is responsible for checking whether each DAT with an inspection port id has the same virtual ports in the SDN controller as the one we are persisting.
+For that it will call `SdnRedirectionApi.getInspectionPort` and if the virtual ports are different then it will schedule a task `UpdateSDNInspectionPortTask` to have the virtual ports updated.

 #### **UpdateSDNInspectionPortTask**
 This task is responsible for updating an existing inspection port registered with the SDN controller with a new virtual port id.
 For that this task will invoke the SDN API SDK `SdnRedirectionApi.registerInspectionPort` providing the id of the inspection port, the parent id and the new virtual port(s).
 If that succeeds it will persist the DAI reference in the corresponding `InspectionPort` in the OSC database.